 Where air quality is concerned, this is really a matter of attacking the problem at its source.
 Mold spores (along with dust pollen, pet dander and other pollutants) are fairly common in the air of most homes.
 By filtering the air, these particles are trapped in the unit’s filtration system, so they never have a chance to settle anywhere and start to spread.
 Most air filtration systems have multiple layers of increasingly fine filters, designed to trap particles of varying sizes.
 Here, what you’re looking for is a unit with a HEPA or MERV filter (either will solve the problem).
 Note that it is possible to purchase a dehumidifier that will also serve as an air purification unit, but you’ll pay a premium for these devices as the multi-functionality doesn’t come cheap.

-As we mentioned earlier, Black Mold is fairly hardy stuff, and once a colony is established, it can take a lot of time and effort to be rid of it.
-While there are some effective cleaners you can buy from stores and online vendors, for black mold removal, the CDC recommends to mix water and bleach (no more than one cup of bleach per gallon of water) and apply.
+As we mentioned earlier, it is fairly hardy stuff, and once a colony is established, getting rid of black mold can take a lot of time and effort to be rid of it.
+While there are some effective cleaners you can buy from stores and online vendors, for removing black mold, the CDC recommends to mix water and bleach (no more than one cup of bleach per gallon of water) and apply.
 You’ll definitely want to wear rubber gloves when using this cleaning solution.

 These cleaners kill it but it it’s important to note here, if you’re mixing bleach and water, that you should never mix bleach with ammonia or other household cleaners.
 Doing so can cause toxic, and potentially fatal fumes.
 Stick with the basics, and apply a lot of “elbow grease,” and you’ll slowly but surely be rid of the problem!